ls2716/SurycateBot/examples/task_prompting/README.md

 # Surycate bot package explanation

-This document specifies how the surycate_bod package functions i.e. how to specific components fit together and how does the input flow through these specific components.
+This file specifies how to use the SurycateBot package to execute a single task using one task prompting.

 Let us start with an example, simplistic use case.